dannyhw/expo-storybook-monorepo-example/README.md

 ### What about Metro?

-In **apps/mobile** we leverage the Metro cache to speed up building and publishing.
+In **apps/example** we leverage the Metro cache to speed up building and publishing.
 We use Turborepo to restore or invalidate this cache.
-To populate this Metro cache, the **apps/mobile** has a [`$ pnpm build`](./apps/mobile/package.json#L9) script that exports React Native bundles.
-The resulting Metro cache is then reused when [publishing previews](./.github/workflows/preview.yml#L26-L28).
+To populate this Metro cache, the **apps/example** has a [`$ pnpm build`](./apps/example/package.json#L9) script that exports React Native bundles.
+The resulting Metro cache is then reused when [publishing previews](./.github/workflows/preview.yml#L26-L27) or [deploying the app](./.github/workflows/deploy.yml) with [EAS Hosting](https://docs.expo.dev/eas/hosting/introduction/).

 ## ℹ️ Should I use it?